Guideline on non-automatic scales correctly applied: These requirements result for your CE-compliant product

 For the instrument concerned, the application for quality assessment shall include

-1. The name and address of the manufacturer and, if the application is submitted by the authorised representative, the name and address of the manufacturer.
+1. The name and address of the manufacturer and, if the application is submitted by the authorized representative, the name and address of the manufacturer.

 2. A written statement that the same application was not submitted to another notified body.